Transformative administration with a prefilled pena

 • Have a planned surgery.
 Talk to your HCP about when to stop using Alhemo® and when to start it again if you have a planned surgery

-• Are pregnant, breastfeeding, or plan to become pregnant or to breastfeed.
+• Are pregnant, breastfeeding, or plan to become pregnant or breastfeed.
 It is not known if Alhemo® may harm your unborn baby or if Alhemo® passes into your breast milk

-• Your HCP may do a pregnancy test before you start treatment with Alhemo®.
+• Your HCP may do a pregnancy test before you start treatment with Alhemo®

 • Females who are able to become pregnant, talk to your HCP about using effective birth control (contraception) methods during treatment with Alhemo® and for 7 weeks after ending treatment